Sweet Basil

 Thai

-Thai basil is distinguished by its narrow, pointed green leaves with serrated edges and contrasting deep purple stems.
+Narrow pointed green leaves with serrated edges on deep purple stems.

 Dark Opal